colinta/teacup/README.md

 ##                            Teacup

-Teacup's goal is to facilitate the creation and styling of yoru `UIViews` hierarchy.
+Teacup's goal is to facilitate the creation and styling of your `UIViews` hierarchy.
 Say "Goodbye!" to Xcode & XIB files!

 Teacup is composed of two systems: